Phil Wilkinson-Jones | November 30th, 2023

 If you upload a lot of videos or other large files to the internet, or if you’re a big gaming fan, then you’ll want to take a look at what upload speed to expect as well.

-Sky’s entry-level broadband package (aside from their remaining ADSL package), Sky Broadband Superfast 35, offers an average download speed of 36Mbps and an average upload speed of 9Mbps.
-Next up is Broadband Superfast, the mid-level package, which offers average speeds of 59Mbps.
+Sky’s entry-level broadband package Sky Broadband Superfast 35, offers an average download speed of 36Mbps and an average upload speed of 9Mbps.
+Next up is Broadband Superfast, the mid-level package, which offers average speeds of 61Mbps.
 Next up is Ultrafast, which promises an average download speed of 145Mbps and an average upload speed of 27Mbps.
-Finally, Sky’s top broadband package, Sky Broadband Ultrafast Plus, offers an average download speed of 500Mbps and an average download speed of 60Mbps.
+Sky Broadband Ultrafast Plus, offers an average download speed of 500Mbps and an average download speed of 60Mbps.
+Finally, Sky’s top broadband package, Sky Gigafast, offers blazingly fast 900Mbps download and 100Mbps upload speeds.

 Sky Broadband Superfast 35 comes with the high spec Sky Broadband Hub, replacing the previous Sky Hub and Sky Q Hub.

-Offering average download speeds of 59Mbps, Sky Broadband Superfast should be more than enough speed for small to medium households with reasonable internet usage.
+Offering average download speeds of 61Mbps and 16Mbps uploads, Sky Broadband Superfast should be more than enough speed for small to medium households with reasonable internet usage.
 We’d really only recommend it if you’ve checked and you just aren’t going to get faster speeds at your address, though.
 That’s because Sky often has good deals running on its mid-level package Sky Broadband Ultrafast, meaning there’s often very little or no difference when it comes to price.

 Sky Broadband Superfast also comes with the high spec Sky Broadband Hub.